corona-warn-app/cwa-website/science/2021-10-15-science-blog-4/index.md

 ---
-page-title: "Who is using the Corona-Warn-App, who is warned - and how fast?"
+page-title: "SB04: Who is using the Corona-Warn-App, who is warned - and how fast?"
-page-description: "Who is using the Corona-Warn-App, who is warned - and how fast?"
+page-description: "SB04: Who is using the Corona-Warn-App, who is warned - and how fast?"
 page-name: science-blog-4
 page-name_de: science-blog-4
 author: CWA Team